Welcome To The Closet Sales Era

 @jilliansiu plus shoes and accessories, and who knows what else! most items priced between $5-20 👀 if you’re in Toronto come out this weekend!!! #closetsale #toronto #popup ♬ Slut Era - SNC

-While the secondhand clothing market boomed in the past three years — and it’s expected to double in size by 2027 — it’s mostly been online resale platforms and in-person thrift and vintage shops propelling this growth.
+While the secondhand clothing market boomed in the past three years, it’s mostly been online resale platforms and in-person thrift and vintage shops propelling this growth.
 But the closet sales phenomenon is different.
 For the most part, they’re not hosted by any brand or platform, instead put together by people wanting to sell their clothes via an in-person event.
 Often, they’re promoted on Instagram and TikTok, with many creators using their online following to attract customers.

-Los Angeles-based creator Alyssa Coscarelli saw this phenomenon coming a long time ago.
+Creator Alyssa Coscarelli saw this phenomenon coming a long time ago.
 Alongside her best friend and fellow creator and brand consultant Lauren Caruso, she first started hosting closet sales back in 2016 when she was still working as a fashion market writer at Refinery29 (where Caruso also used to work).
-Following the 2016 election, the two spotted an opportunity to sell clothes from their closets, as well as donated brand samples, to raise money for communities that they knew would be most at risk during the Trump administration.
-Since then, the duo has hosted over 20 events, both in New York City and Los Angeles, partnering with organizations like Planned Parenthood.
+The two spotted an opportunity to sell clothes from their closets, as well as donated brand samples, to raise money for at-risk communities.
+Since then, the duo has hosted over 20 events, often partnering with organisations and charities.
 “It kind of just became a way for us to take what we did have access to, which was largely clothing and beauty products, and put them towards something good,” she says.

 Satenstein, who has a closet clean-out service called “Schmatta Shrink,” hosted sale events before the pandemic as well.
 In 2020, she also started hosting an Instagram live series, called “Never Worns."
 “I would talk with people in the industry about clothes that they've kept and they've never worn,” she says.
 “I love doing this because you really can learn about people in a way that you've never learned about them for a straight[forward] interview … If you went through my closet you would learn gnarly shit about me.”